-On your way to Melbourne, why not stop at Phillip Island, the home of the Fairy Penguins and so called as they are the smallest breed of penguin.
+On your way to Melbourne, why not stop at Phillip Island, the home of the Fairy Penguins, so called as they are the smallest breed of penguin.
 At dusk, they emerge from the surf, completely ignoring the thousands of curious onlookers.
 The island has a major wildlife reserve where you can see koalas, fur seals, pelicans, mutton-birds and various other sea birds.
 Also on the island you’ll find the Australian Dairy Centre, a museum explaining the history of the dairy industry plus a cheese factory where you can taste and buy the local produce.

 In Melbourne you might like to visit Mornington Peninsula, arguably Melbourne's best kept secret.
 Some of the highlights of the area include art and craft markets, antique stores, coastal and bush walks plus koala and penguin reserves which provide opportunities to see the animals in their natural environment.
 The region has much of Victoria's earliest history, excellent golf courses, great restaurants and is also one of Australia's finest wine producing regions.
 There are a number of good vineyards for you to explore such as Dromana Estate and Main Ridge Estate.

 Depart Melbourne on the Princes Freeway and travel to Geelong, where you join the Surfcoast Highway to the pretty coastal resort town of Torquay.
 From here you join the Great Ocean Road - one of Australia's most spectacular drives.
 The road hugs the coastline for much of the route, revealing lovely coastal scenery, as well as inland splendour.